Not registered yet?

 National Electricity Market of Singapore.

-Since December 2007 non-reserve charges (EMC fees PSO fees and Monthly Energy Uplift Charges [MEUC]) for non-injecting generation facilities will be administered on their amount of net withdrawal (consumption) from the grid.
-To qualify for this treatment an embedded generator requires approval from the EMA and registration with EMC as a non-injecting generation facility.
+With effect from June 2011, non-reserve charges (Energy Market Company fees, Power System Operator fees and monthly energy uplift charges) for embedded generation facilities will be administered based on their amount of net withdrawal (consumption) from, or net injection (generation) into the grid.
+To qualify for this treatment, an embedded generation facility requires approval from the EMA and registration with EMC as an embedded generation facility.

 Nodal Pricing

-A market structure in which prices are calculated at specific locations or nodes in the power system to reflect the demand and supply characteristics of each location.
+A market structure in which prices are calculated at specific locations, or nodes, in the power system to reflect the demand and supply characteristics of each location, taking into consideration transmission losses and congestion.
 Nodal pricing is also commonly referred to as locational marginal pricing.
+In the settlements reports, this is termed as the Market Energy Price (MEP).

 Non-contestable Consumers